 How effective are traditional remedies used by Ugandan healers?

-Research has validated some traditional remedies for specific uses (for example, studies on certain antimalarial plants).
-Effectiveness varies by condition, preparation, and dosage.
-The safest approach is integrative: combine evidence-based medical treatment from doctors with traditional remedies when appropriate, and disclose all treatments to healthcare providers to avoid harmful interactions.
+Some traditional remedies have been validated for specific uses by scientific studies (for example, research on certain antimalarial plants).
+Effectiveness varies with condition, preparation, and dosage.
+The safest approach is integrative: combine evidence-based medical care from doctors with traditional remedies when appropriate, and always disclose all treatments to healthcare providers to avoid harmful interactions.